sutgeorge/Audio-Super-Resolution/README.md

 # Audio Super-Resolution
-A project concerning the super-resolution of audio signals i.e. increasing the sample rate of an audio signal.
+A project focused on the super-resolution of audio signals i.e improving sound quality of a digital recording, be it a vocal recording or music.

 ## Dataset
-The dataset used will be VCTK, but if there's enough time to research more about super-resolution applied on music, the dataset could be either MagnaTagATune or it could be generated with the Python module [Spotipy](https://spotipy.readthedocs.io/en/2.19.0/) which works with the Spotify API.
+The datasets used will be VCTK and some music dataset, possibly MagnaTagATune or a dataset generated with the Python module [Spotipy](https://spotipy.readthedocs.io/en/2.19.0/) which works with the Spotify API.

-## Converting a spectrogram to audio
+## Converting a spectrogram to audio (might be useful later)
 The Python module [librosa](https://librosa.org/doc/latest/index.html) can transform an audio signal into a spectrogram and vice-versa by using the [Griffin-Lim algorithm](https://stackoverflow.com/questions/61132574/can-i-convert-spectrograms-generated-with-librosa-back-to-audio).

 ## Main references
  - [X] [Audio Super-Resolution Using Neural Nets](https://arxiv.org/pdf/1708.00853v1.pdf)